nicole-dwenger/cdsviusal-quickdraw/README.md

 __Parameters:__
 - `-w, --word`: *str*, ***required***\
    Word, for which a corresponding .ndjson file is stored in `data/`.
-Note, that the word should be written in the same way as it is in the filename, e.g., for The Mona Lisa this would be `The Mona Lisa`.
+Note, that the word should be written in the same way as it is in the filename, e.g., for `full-simplified-The Mona Lisa.ndjson` this would be `The Mona Lisa`.
 Use `ALL`, if all files should be processed at once.

 __Output__ saved in `out/0_preprocessing/`:
 - `{word}.npy`\